-David is a barrister who specialises in Extradition, Human Rights, Public Law and Criminal Defence.
-He has extensive experience of proceedings before the Administrative and Divisional Courts, encompassing appellate work in extradition proceedings and judicial review, with particular expertise in European prison conditions.
+David practices in Extradition, Human Rights, Public Law, Sports Law / Regulation and Criminal Defence.
+He has extensive experience of proceedings before the Criminal, Administrative and Divisional Courts, encompassing appellate work in Crime (CofA and Case Stated), as well as in extradition proceedings and judicial review.

 He joined Chambers having worked in the third sector in various roles over 6 years including working for the Citizens Advice Bureau and as an Independent Mental Health Advocate.
 David also worked as a paralegal at the Office of the Georgia Capital Defender on capital murder trials.